Skip to content

 This document is a guide for users of Interferometric Synthetic Aperture Radar (InSAR) Sentinel-1 products generated by the Alaska Satellite Facility (ASF).
 Users can request InSAR products On Demand in ASF's Vertex data portal, or make use of our HyP3 Python SDK or API.

 This process requires Sentinel-1 IW SLC products as input.
 Input pairs can be selected in Vertex using either the Baseline Tool or the SBAS Tool search interfaces.
+On Demand InSAR products only include co-polarized interferograms (VV or HH).
+Cross-polarized interferograms (VH or HV) are not available using this service.

 For a step-by-step tutorial on ordering On-Demand InSAR Products using Vertex, visit our InSAR On Demand!
 StoryMap.
 To learn more about the files included in the On Demand InSAR product packages and how to work with them, refer to our Exploring Sentinel-1 InSAR StoryMap.